2014 Distinguished Alumni Announced

 , of Wayne, Ill., is currently chairman of the board of Kemper Corp. (former Unitrin), one of the nation’s leading financial services providers specializing in insurance for families and small businesses.
 He has been the director of the company since 2002, has served as Chairman of the Board since 2010, and has served as President and CEO since 2006.
 Southwell previously served as President of Prudential Insurance & Financial Services and Chairman of the Prudential Property and Casualty Company.

 In 2009, Southwell received the Department of Mathematics Outstanding Alumni Award.
-He is a member of the WMU President’s Circle, a Fellow of the Society of Actuaries, a Chartered Life Underwriter, and a Chartered Property and Casualty Underwriter.
+He has been a member of the WMU President’s Society, a Fellow of the Society of Actuaries, a Chartered Life Underwriter, and a Chartered Property and Casualty Underwriter.
 He is also a loyal supporter of the Grand Traverse Regional Land Conservancy.
 Southwell holds a Bachelor of Art in Mathematics from WMU and was a member of the Lee Honors College.

 The Distinguished Alumni Awards Reception will be held Friday, Oct.
 24 at 6:30 p.m.
-Event details will be released at a later date.
-For more information about the nomination process or to learn about past recipients, please visit MyWMU.com/danomination
+For more information please visit MyWMU.com/da